 He has argued press cases in the U.S. Court of Appeals for the D.C.
 Circuit, the U.S. Court of Appeals for the Fourth Circuit, and the District of Columbia Court of Appeals.

-Brown co-directs the First Amendment Clinic at the University of Virginia Law School and is an adjunct professor at Georgetown University in its master’s program in journalism.
+Brown co-directs the First Amendment Clinic at the University of Virginia Law School and is a former adjunct professor at Georgetown University in its master’s program in journalism.
 He is a member of the First Amendment Advisory Council of The Media Institute and a former co-chair of the Legislative Affairs Committee of the Media Law Resource Center in New York.

 Brown received a J.D. from Yale Law School, earned a master’s degree in English Literature from Harvard University, where he was a Mellon Fellow in the Humanities, and was awarded a bachelor’s degree in English Literature from Stanford University.